sesamsamensemmelsammelsurium/sfetch_weather_patch/README.md

 The cache gets stored inside the /tmp folder, so you eventually **have** to update the cache after a restart of your system.

 Remember: you can always tinker with the source code to change the programs behavior as we apply the suckless philosophy here: the source code is the configuration file.
 So if you're not lucky with some decisions or behavior, change it.
-There will be of course no support for applied changes.
+There will be of course no support for applied personal changes.

 # Dependencies